Movsar Evloev: Ultimate Fighting Championship

 As the first bout of his new multi-fight contract, Evloev was scheduled to face Bryce Mitchell on November 5, 2022, at UFC Fight Night 214.
 However, Evloev withdrew in mid October due to injury.

 Evloev was scheduled to face Bryce Mitchell, replacing injured Jonathan Pearce, on May 6, 2023, at UFC 288.
 However, Mitchell withdrew due to an undisclosed injury.
 He was replaced by Diego Lopes.
 Evloev defeated Lopes via unanimous decision.
 This fight earned him the Fight of the Night award.

 Evloev faced Arnold Allen on January 20, 2024, at UFC 297.
 In a competitive bout, he won once again by unanimous decision.

 Evloev was scheduled to face former UFC Bantamweight Champion Aljamain Sterling on October 5, 2024 at UFC 307.
 However, Sterling withdrew from the fight due to an injury sustained in sparring.
 The pairing was eventually rescheduled to compete against one another at UFC 310 on December 7, 2024.
 Evloev won the fight by unanimous decision.

 Evloev was reportedly going to face Aaron Pico on May 17, 2025 at UFC Fight Night 256.
 However, on an interview, Pico revealed that although it was close to being signed, the bout did not come to fruition.
 The fight was later re-scheduled to take place on July 26, 2025 at UFC on ABC 9.
 In turn, under two weeks prior to this event, Evloev had to withdraw due to an injury.

+Evloev faced fellow undefeated contender Lerone Murphy in a main event title eliminator bout on March 21, 2026, at UFC Fight Night 270.
+After landing repeated groin strikes that resulted in a point deduction in the fourth round, Evloev went on to win the fight by majority decision.
+12 out of 17 media outlets scored the bout as a draw while the remaining five scored it for Murphy.

+Evloev is scheduled to challenge for the UFC Featherweight Championship against two-time champion Alexander Volkanovski on October 24, 2026 at UFC 333.